 Feeling hot or cold is contingent on a combination of climate and clothing, but the point is the practice of tapas teaches you to tolerate extremes in pain and pleasure without reacting.
 Tapas, thus, can be interpreted to mean consistency in daily life.

 As you work through the yamas and niyamas, it becomes necessary to implement the teaching into practice.
-Svadhyaya is the start of a practice of meditation and a tool to develop control over thoughts, words, emotions and actions.
+Svadhyaya is a tool to develop contemplative control over thoughts, words and actions.
 The study of the self is an ongoing discovery of your responsibilities to yourself and to the world around you.
 Self-study results in a theoretical approach to devotion to a universal presence.
 Svadhyaya is communion with your higher purpose.